-AASB 16 Leases (applicable to annual reporting periods beginning on or after 1 January 2019)
+AASB 16 Leases - This standard is applicable to annual reporting periods beginning on or after 1 January 2019

-When effective, this Standard will replace the current accounting requirements applicable to leases in AASB 117: Leases and related Interpretations.
+This Standard will replace AASB 117: Leases and related Interpretations.
 AASB 16 introduces a single lessee accounting model that eliminates the requirement for leases to be classified as operating or finance leases.
 The main changes introduced by the new Standard include recognition of a right-to-use asset and liability for all leases (excluding short-term leases with less than 12 months of tenure and leases relating to low-value assets), depreciation of right-to-use assets in line with AASB 116: Property, Plant and Equipment in profit or loss and unwinding of the liability in principal and interest components, variable lease payments that depend on an index or a rate are included in the initial measurement of the lease liability using the index or rate at the commencement date, by applying a practical expedient, a lessee is permitted to elect not to separate non-lease components and instead account for all components as a lease and additional disclosure requirements.
 The transitional provisions of AASB 16 allow a lessee to either retrospectively apply the Standard to comparatives in line with AASB 108 or recognise the cumulative effect of retrospective application as an adjustment to opening equity on the date of initial application.
 The Group currently has operating lease commitments in relation to property, plant & equipment and on adoption, the net present value of minimum lease payments will be brought on balance sheet, resulting in an increase to non-current assets and current and non-current liabilities for the future lease payments, as a result of the right-to-use asset.
 This asset will subsequently be depreciated over the lease term.
-The Group will adopt this standard from 1 July 2019.
+The Group will adopt this standard from 1 July 2019 and its impact on adoption is estimated to result in total assets and liabilities increasing by \$413,600.